vector-vulture/lineitv2/readme.md

 Everything else done by me.

-see LICENSE.txt for more legal info.
+see LICENSE.txt for more license info.